IBM hammer printers: IBM 3776 Communication Terminal

 Introduced in late 1974, it includes a print band printer that IBM describe as using an engraved character font belt.
 The Model 1 and 3 can print at 300 lpm, while Model 2 and 4 can print at 400 lpm while using a 48 character set band.
 It uses one hammer for each print position.

 It was announced on December 9, 1974.

 IBM 5211

 This printer can run at 160 or 300 lpm and uses a special magnetically operated clamp to hold the forms tightly during printing.
 It has 132 print positions.

 Models 1 and 2 were withdrawn on May 1, 1984.

 IBM 3262

 This printer has considerably more microprocessing power, meaning it can perform user driven diagnostics without relying on an IBM Service Representative.

-There are several models: The 3262 is manufactured in Jarfalla, Sweden.
+There are several models: The 3262 was manufactured in Jarfalla, Sweden.
 The C1 model is intended to be Customer Set-up (CSU).
 It uses a steel band with 288 characters.